chenxy99/Scanpaths/AiR/README.md

 - `--att_dir` Directory to the attention maps, e.g., `<dataset_root>/attention_reasoning`.
 - `--epoch` The number of total epochs.
 - `--start_rl_epoch` Start to use reinforcement learning when reaching this given epoch.
-- `--lambda_1` The hyper-parameter to balance the loss terms in supervised learning stage.
+- `--lambda_1` The hyper-parameter to balance the loss terms in the supervised learning stage.
 - `--lambda_5` The hyper-parameter to control the contribution of the Consistency-Divergence loss.
-For the propose of ablation study of Consistency-Divergence loss, you can directly set it as`0` to ablate the Consistency-Divergence loss.
+For the purpose of ablation study of Consistency-Divergence loss, you can directly set it as`0` to ablate the Consistency-Divergence loss.
-- `--ablate_attention_info` To choose whether to use the task guidance or not.
+- `--ablate_attention_info` To choose whether to use task guidance or not.
 The default parameter is `False`.
 If you like to ablate the task guidance, you can set it as `True`.
 - `--supervised_save` The default parameter is `True`.
 It can save a whole checkpoint before we start to use reinforcement learning to train our model.
 The saved checkpoint can be treated as an ablation study of self-critical sequential training.
 We would add `_supervised_save` as a suffix for the checkpoint document.

-In the default setting, you can directly run the following command which includes our proposed task guidance, self-critical sequential training and Consistency-Divergence loss.
+In the default setting, you can directly run the following command, which includes our proposed task guidance, self-critical sequential training, and Consistency-Divergence loss.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0,1 python train.py